James Patterson

 Richard Sidney Parker Edwards and Iris Mustonen

 Dick was born November 11, 1906 and died May 25, 1991.
 He married Iris Mustonen, born June 25, 1910 and died December 29, 1972.
 Iris Margaret Mustonen was of Finnish descent.
-She was born in Madison, Wisconsin to Johan Arvid Mustonen and Anna Mard.
+She was born in Appleton, Outagamie County, State of Wisconsin to Johan Arvid Mustonen and Anna Mard.
 See the Finnish ancestry page for more information on the family of Iris Mustonen, and the children of Dick and Iris.
+See the Edwards page of this website for more information on the life of Dick Edwards.

 Frances Annie Edwards